Find a Western Exterminator near you

 The nests need to be removed and removed completely.
 Some species of wasps and bees will re-use nests that have been abandoned, so you could end up treating a nest only to have more bees later on.

-The best bet is to make your property unattractive to bees and wasps in the first place so they don’t want to set up their nests.
+The best bet is to make your property unattractive to bees and wasps in the first place so they don’t want to set up their hives or nests.
 Clearing away areas that can be prone to nests, ensuring cracks in the siding and roof are sealed can prevent them from setting up nests inside the walls and in the attic.

-Wasp and bee nest removals should be done using maximum protection, including long sleeves and pants that are thick to prevent stings right through the fabric.
+Wasp nest removals should be done using maximum protection, including long sleeves and pants that are thick to prevent stings right through the fabric.
 As much of the body should be covered as possible, including the head, face, arms and hands.
 Specialized outfits are used by professionals.

-You should never use a ladder when attempting to remove a wasp or bees nest unless you are completely protected.
+You should never use a ladder when attempting to remove a wasp nest unless you are completely protected.
 If the nest swarms, you will have no avenue of escape and could end up falling and injuring yourself.

 If you do attempt to remove a wasp’s nest, make sure you are covered and try to do it at night when they are likely to be less active.
 If you use a light when administering the treatment, make sure you shut it off as soon as you can as any wasps or hornets that escape the treatment will likely come right at the lights and the lights can cause them to become more aggressive.